vitor251093/autoMint/README.md

 # autoMint
 Script to transform raw installation of Linux Mint into a complete Mint pack for universities and colleges.
 With it, creating images for the university computer (and for the students) will be very simple.
-Just download that file and run the following command in it: chmod 755 autoimage.sh
+Just download the 'autoimage.sh' file and the 'Image' folder.
+Put the folder available online, change it's URL in the 'autoimage.sh' file and run the following command: chmod 755 autoimage.sh

 Now you can run it (do it as root): sudo ./autoimage.sh

-# Flags
+# Auto-Mint Flags

   **-nfs**: Will install NFS in the machine, that can be used to mount a home folder.
 Follow that flag with the home directory (Example: -nfs myhome.university.org).